seppo0010/pcitrw/01-algorithms/03-asymmetric-encryption.md

 Now there is a post office that keeps open coffers whose keys belong to anyone interested in receiving messages.
-When a person wants to send a private message, they will ask the library for a coffer.
-Now they will include their message in that coffer, and inside it another coffer, to which they own the key, open.
-The recipient can now reply privately in this second coffer.
+When a person wants to send a private message, they will ask the post office for a coffer.
+Now they will include their message in that coffer, and another open coffer inside of it, to which they own the key.
+The recipient can then reply privately using this second coffer.

 #### Properties

-With this system, anyone can establish a secure connection with anyone registered in the library, or if they can somehow make a secure connection once, temporarily.
+With this system, anyone can establish a secure connection with anyone registered in the post office, or if they can somehow make a secure connection once, temporarily.